josep-pujol/learning_ifd-dashboard/README.md

 ### What is this website for?

-This is a website for people working on currency exchange markets..
+This is a website for people working on the currency exchange markets.

 ### What does it do?

-This website is made of a single page  in which users can have the latest exchange rates, their trandes, or convert different amounts of one currency to another.
+This website is made of a single page in which users can have the latest exchange rates, their trends over time, or the capability to convert different amounts of one currency to another.

 ### How does it work

-This website mainly uses **Javascript** to viewers through the site and control which **Javascript** is executed.
-The site is styled with **Bootstrap**.
-The information is queried from quiz has been created using **Javascript** and modal for enlarging images is displayed using some **JQuery** code. **Bower** has been used to manage package dependencies for deployment of site on github pages.
-The site can be viewed [HERE](https://futoisaru.github.io/hippo/)
+This website mainly uses **Javascript** to display and provide interactivity to the users.
+The site is styled with **Bootstrap** and is responsive.
+The information is queried from the European Central Bank API using  **XMLHttpRequest** standard, and then rendered with **jQuery** and **D3.js**.
+The site can be viewed [HERE]()

 ## Features